django-tastypie/django-tastypie/docs/python3.rst

 Python 3 Support
 ================

-As of Tastypie v0.10.0, it has been ported to support both Python 2 & Python 3 within the same codebase.
+From Tastypie v0.10.0 through v0.14.x, Tastypie supports both Python 2 & Python 3
+within the same codebase.
 This builds on top of what `six`_ & `Django`_ provide.

 No changes are required for anyone running an existing Tastypie